-Against all odds and somewhat prophesied by the TV show Entourage, Aquaman starring Jason Momoa was a smash hit.
-Not only was it the fifth highest-grossing film of 2018, it received mostly positive reviews, making it a much needed win for the flailing DC Extended Universe series.
+Against all odds, and somewhat prophesied by the TV show Entourage, Aquaman starring Jason Momoa was a smash hit.
+Not only was it the fifth-highest-grossing film of 2018, it received mostly positive reviews, making it a much needed win for the flailing DC filmic universe.

-Given the success of the underwater hero’s standalone movie, Warner Bros. now has solidified plans to make more films in the world of Atlantis.
-Read on to see how Aquaman is not just getting a sequel, it’s getting a whole cinematic universe.
+Thanks to the success of the underwater hero’s standalone movie, Warner Bros. now has answered the call to make another film in the world of Atlantis, and we could not be more excited.

 When is Aquaman 2 coming out?

 Aquaman 2 is set to be released on December 16, 2022—so, basically, around the time we'll all start wondering whatever happened to the Aquaman sequel.

 A spinoff focused on the spiny fish-men of the Trench, one of the underwater realms featured in the first Aquaman, was also planned, but ultimately canceled by Warner Bros. after it became clear that their quarantine-altered release slate didn't have room for it, or for Ava DuVernay's planned New Gods movie.
 They did make it clear, though, that if director James Wan still wanted to make it a few years down the road, they'd be more than happy to let him.

 Is anyone involved with the first film coming back?

 David Leslie Johnson-McGoldrick, the writer of the first Aquaman, is coming back to work on the sequel, as well as Aquaman director James Wan and producer Peter Safran.